-3 Lines of Defence Focus Summary of core responsibilities 1st line of defence: Control Day to day management and control Front Line Function of risk 2nd line of defence: Oversight Oversight and challenge of first line of Risk Management defence 3rd Line of defence: Assurance Independent assurance of the first two Internal Audit lines of defence.
+3 Lines of Defence Focus Summary of core responsibilities 1st line of defence: Control Day to day management and control of risk Front Line Function 2nd line of defence: Oversight Oversight and challenge of first line of defence Risk Management 3rd Line of defence: Assurance Independent assurance of the first two lines of Internal Audit defence.

-2.3 Organisation and Structure of Risk Management
+2.3.
+Organisation and Structure of Risk Management